Synchronizing Mobility Services Engines

 •Elements are not assigned to any mobility services engine (the auto-sync policy does not apply)

 Out-of-sync alarms are cleared when the following occurs:

-•Mobility services engine is deleted
+•The mobility services engine is deleted

 Note When you delete a mobility services engine, the out-of-sync alarms for that system are also deleted.
-In addition, if you delete the last available mobility services engine, the alarms for the following event: elements not assigned to any server will also be deleted.
+In addition, if you delete the last available mobility services engine, the alarms for the elements not assigned to any server will also be deleted.

 •Elements are synchronized manually or automatically

 •User manually clears the alarms (although the alarms may reappear in the future when the scheduled task is executed).

 This section describes how to view synchronization status and history and contains the following topics: